I’ve been wanting to do this for a while.

 We have awesome employees so if we didn’t have such strict guidelines, everyone would be employee of the month every month.
 That’s why you don’t see things like shows up on time or does job duties.
 We wanted to give something special to those who go above and beyond.
 We’re super blesses here to be surrounded by so many awesome overachievers!
 I love it!

 Every month, we nominate, and we vote.
 Every year, the monthly winners are included in another round of voting for Employee of the Year!

 All of the EOM’s get an employee of the month shirt, front row parking for the month, a migrating trophy & a goodie bag worth about $100 which is individual to the liking of the winner.

-Employee’s of the year, which we’ve had 2 and runner up so far, since we implemented the VIP EOM program in Jan of 2015, have recieved 2nd row parking for a year, plus well, let’s see, these are very individual gifts as well, a trip to Grand Cayman for one winner, a trip to Sniper school (yes that’s right 🙂 ) for last year’s winner, and since the race was so close last year we also gave a runner up prize which was a trip to Big Cedar.
+Employee’s of the year, which we’ve had 2 and runner up so far, since we implemented the VIP EOM program in Jan of 2015, have recieved 2nd row parking for a year, plus well, let’s see, these are very individual gifts as well, a trip to Grand Cayman for one winner, a trip to Sniper school (yes that’s right 🙂 ) for one winner, and since the race was so close one year we also gave a runner up prize which was a trip to Big Cedar.

 Without further ado, here’s the list of our winners, starting with the most recent.

 David Thurman, Parts Advisor pictured with Tony Moss, fixed ops manager and Harry Robinson.

 Robert Hiatt, Internal Technician pictured with Harry Robinson and service manager, Amanda Mendenhall